SyedAsadK/TaskList/README.md

 ```

-## To run the app ./todo in same directory
+ _To run the app if portable install use `./todo` in same directory_

 ## Usage of TaskList: